 \section{Analysis of the sketching methods}

 In this section, we provide error analysis for the previously proposed sketching methods.
-Our analysis applies only to a single step of the appropriate optimization algorithm and focuses on three different quantities: \begin{enumerate} \item Error in the GN step: When the randomized sketch is used in SketchSolv, we bound the error in the GN step at the current iterate. \item Condition number: When the randomized sketch is used in SketchPrec, we bound the 2-norm condition number of the preconditioned operator.
-When this is used as a preconditioner for CG, this result can be combined with the analysis for the reduction in the error in the $\|\cdot\|_{\MB{H}}$-norm with iterations~\cite[Theorem 38.5]{trefethen1997numerical}. \end{enumerate} In this section, we first set the notation for the analysis in \cref{ssec:setup_analysis} and then summarize the results in \cref{ssec:analysis_sum}.
-Then, we prove the results with structural and expectational analyses in \cref{ssec:struct,ssec:prob} respectively.
-Finally, in \cref{ssec:cdest}, we discuss condition number estimates for adaptivity.
+Our analysis applies only to a single step of the appropriate optimization algorithm and focuses on two different quantities: \begin{enumerate} \item Error in the GN step: When the randomized sketch is used in SketchSolv, we bound the error in the GN step at the current iterate. \item Condition number: When the randomized sketch is used in SketchPrec, we bound the 2-norm condition number of the preconditioned operator.
+When this is used as a preconditioner for CG, this result can be combined with the analysis for the reduction in the error in the $\|\cdot\|_{\MB{H}}$-norm with iterations~\cite[Theorem 38.5]{trefethen1997numerical}. \end{enumerate} In this section, we first set the notation for the analysis in \Cref{ssec:setup_analysis} and then summarize the results in \Cref{ssec:analysis_sum}.
+Then, we prove the results with structural and expectational analyses in \Cref{ssec:struct,ssec:prob} respectively.
+In addition to the above, condition number estimates for adaptivity are discussed in \Cref{ssec:cdest}.